ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_async.rst

 Asynchronous actions and polling
 ================================

-By default Ansible runs tasks synchronously, holding the connection to the remote node open until the action is completed.
-This means within a playbook, each task blocks the next task by default, meaning subsequent tasks will not run until the current task completes.
+By default, Ansible runs tasks synchronously, holding the connection to the remote node open until the action is completed.
+This means that, within a playbook, each task blocks the next task by default, and subsequent tasks will not run until the current task is completed.
 This behavior can create challenges.
 For example, a task may take longer to complete than the SSH session allows for, causing a timeout.
 Or you may want a long-running process to execute in the background while you perform other tasks concurrently.
-Asynchronous mode lets you control how long-running tasks execute.
+Asynchronous mode lets you control how long-running tasks are executed.

 .. contents::
    :local: